The Quranic statement is direct:

 The argument from conscience

-Among ex-Muslims who document their departure from Islam, the shirk doctrine is one of the most frequently cited sticking points — and the specific form it takes is revealing.
-One formulation of the objection, common across many accounts, concerns Gandhi: a man of conspicuous moral decency, non-violence, and service to others, who would — on the straightforward reading of 4:48 — be condemned to permanent hellfire because he was a Hindu polytheist, while a Muslim who committed rape and murder could hope for divine forgiveness by virtue of his monotheism alone.
+Among ex-Muslims who document their departure from Islam, the shirk doctrine is one of the most frequently cited sticking points, and the specific form it takes is revealing.
+One formulation of the objection, common across many accounts, concerns Gandhi: a man of conspicuous moral decency, non-violence, and service to others, who would, on the straightforward reading of 4:48, be condemned to permanent hellfire because he was a Hindu polytheist, while a Muslim who committed rape and murder could hope for divine forgiveness by virtue of his monotheism alone.

 The question of Gandhi is worth taking seriously rather than deflecting.
 The Islamic response typically takes two forms.
-The first is that we cannot know what God will do with individuals who never encountered a clear presentation of Islam — that divine justice may account for circumstances of birth and access to information in ways we cannot assess from outside.
-The second is that the doctrine addresses worship, not character: shirk is a failure of the most fundamental orientation toward reality, an attachment of ultimate significance to what is not ultimate, and this is a different category of wrong than moral failure within a life already oriented toward God.
+The first is that we cannot know what God will do with individuals who never encountered a clear presentation of Islam: divine justice may account for circumstances of birth and access to information in ways we cannot assess from outside, and Sūrat al-Isrāʾ 17:15 establishes the principle that punishment follows the establishment of clear communication.
+The second is that the doctrine addresses worship rather than character: shirk is a failure of the most fundamental orientation toward reality, an attachment of ultimate significance to what is not ultimate, and that is a different category of wrong than moral failure within a life already oriented toward God.

 The broader point the objection raises is whether a God whose forgiveness is blocked by a theological category rather than by the quality of a life is compatible with the God the moral and cosmological arguments point toward.
 That God is the ground of the objective moral order.
 The moral order as most people understand it does not rank theological correctness above moral character in the way the straightforward reading of 4:48 seems to require.
-This tension deserves honest engagement rather than dismissal.
+The tension deserves honest engagement rather than dismissal.

 The objection loses some of its force when it is placed back inside Islam’s full view of revelation and moral order.
 Questions of law, conscience, public order, and accountability are meant to be read together rather than one at a time.